3 Spatial data operations

 10 rows × 12 columns

-The input points and countries, the illustration of intersecting countries, and the join result, are shown in Figure 3.7:
+Figure 3.7 shows the input points and countries, the illustration of intersecting countries, and the join result.

 # Random points